holuspokus/homebridge-pioneer-avr-2025/README.md

 > **telnetSwitch:**
 > Enables control of the Telnet connection to the receiver via a HomeKit switch.
 This is a global setting that applies to all receivers.
-> The switch will only function 60 seconds after a user interaction with both the plugin and the receiver, and only when the receiver is turned off.
-It is especially useful for HomeKit automation (e.g., in combination with geofencing or time-based control), since establishing a connection with the receiver takes approximately 10-20 seconds when the plugin is not already connected.
+> The switch executes its command only after a 60-second delay following the last user interaction and only when the receiver is off; if the delay hasn't been met, it simply waits until the full 60 seconds have passed before acting.
+> It is especially useful for HomeKit automation (e.g., in combination with geofencing or time-based control), since establishing a connection with the receiver takes approximately 10-20 seconds when the plugin is not already connected.
-> The connection remains active for as long as the sendKeepAliveTimeoutMinutes is set or when the receiver is turned on.
+> The connection stays active as long as the receiver is on.
+However, if the receiver is off and the sendKeepAliveTimeoutMinutes period expires, the connection is terminated until a new user interaction occurs.

 > **name:**
 > In the example below, "name" under "devices" refers to the name as it appears in HomeKit.